Nick Goiran

-Nicolas Pierre Goiran (born 15 October 1977) is an Australian politician who has been a member for the South Metropolitan Region of the Western Australian Legislative Council (MLC), the upper house of the Parliament of Western Australia, since 22 May 2009.
-A member of the Liberal Party, Australia's major right-wing political party, Goiran is a conservative Christian.
+Nicolas Pierre Goiran (born 15 October 1977) is an Australian politician who has been a member of the Western Australian Legislative Council (MLC), the upper house of the Parliament of Western Australia, since 22 May 2009.
+A member of the Liberal Party, Goiran has been the leader of the opposition in the Legislative Council since May 2025.

+Goiran is a conservative Christian.
 He is pro-life, and opposes same-sex marriage, euthanasia and surrogacy.
-He has been outspoken on the issue of elder abuse, and he supports COVID-19 vaccinations but opposes vaccine mandates.
-Goiran has twice been accused of filibustering: he spoke for over 22 hours in total over a surrogacy bill in 2019, delaying it; and he proposed 357 amendments to a voluntary assisted dying bill and spoke on every clause of the bill.
+He has been outspoken on the issue of elder abuse and has opposed COVID-19 vaccine mandates.
+Goiran has twice been accused of filibustering: he spoke for over 22 hours in total on a surrogacy bill in 2019, delaying it; and he proposed 357 amendments to a voluntary assisted dying bill and spoke on every clause of the bill.

-Goiran, alongside fellow MLC Peter Collier, is a Liberal Party powerbroker.
+Goiran, alongside fellow MLC Peter Collier, is a Liberal Party power broker.
 After the March 2021 election, ABC News said that it was unrealistic to achieve preselection in the Perth metropolitan area for the Liberal Party without the support of Goiran or Collier.
-In August 2021, it was revealed that Goiran was part of a WhatsApp group called "The Clan", whose purpose it was to discuss branch stacking and the preselection of candidates.
-Following the reveal of that group, Goiran has faced calls for his resignation or to be expelled from the Liberal Party.
+In August 2021, it was revealed that Goiran was part of a WhatsApp group called "The Clan", whose purpose was to discuss branch stacking and the preselection of candidates.
+Following the reveal of that group, Goiran was removed from the shadow cabinet.
+He was readmitted to the shadow cabinet in December 2024, and was elected by his party to be leader of the opposition in the Legislative Council in May 2025.

 Early life and career

 Nicolas Pierre Goiran was born on 15 October 1977 in Sydney, New South Wales, Australia.
 He is the son of French immigrants Gerard and Madeleine Goiran; his father worked in the finance industry and his mother as a French teacher.
 His parents were both officeholders and parliamentary candidates for the Christian Democratic Party.
 Goiran attended Rehoboth Christian Primary School and Rehoboth Christian High School in the southern suburbs of Perth, Western Australia, where he graduated as dux.

-He then studied at Murdoch University, graduating with a Bachelor of Law and Bachelor of Commerce double degree, majoring in banking and finance.
+Goiran studied at Murdoch University, graduating with a Bachelor of Law and Bachelor of Commerce double degree, majoring in banking and finance.
 From 1998 to 2009, Goiran worked for several different law firms, and in December 2000, he was admitted to the Supreme Court of Western Australia as a barrister and solicitor.
 He eventually rose to equity partner at Bruce Havilah & Associates, where he specialised in civil litigation.
 He was a board member of the Association for Christian Education (the operator of the Rehoboth schools) from October 2001 to March 2007 and from March 2009 onwards, serving as president from April 2005 to March 2007.
 From November 2005, he was a director of Christian Education National Ltd. From October 2008, he was a board member of the Citizens Advice Bureau.

-He was married on 6 January 2001 in Bull Creek and he has one son and four daughters.
+He met his wife Jody working as a basketball umpire while in law school.
+They married on 6 January 2001 in Bull Creek.
+They have five children.